webhintio/hint/docs/contributor-guide/how-to/rule.md

 # Develop a rule

-A `rule` is a check that `sonarwhal` will validate.
-The API should be flexible enough to allow you to implement anything you want easily:
+A `rule` is a group of related checks `sonarwhal` will validate.
+The API should be flexible enough to allow you to implement anything you want easily, e.g.:

 * Validate that all links are `HTTPS`.
 * Integrate with a third party service.